rails/rails/guides/source/form_helpers.md

 A common pattern is for the controller to build one or more empty children so that at least one set of fields is shown to the user.
 The example below would result in 2 sets of address fields being rendered on the new person form.

+For example, the above `form_with` with this change:

 ```ruby
 def new
   @person = Person.new